fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12b.md

 > These variables, used in conjunction, create a new user and set that user's password.
 This user is created in the admin authentication database and given the role of root, which is a "superuser" role.

 And since we're only using it in development at the moment we can leave them like that.
-The last environment variable MONGO_INITDB_DATABASE will tell mongo to create a database with that name.
+The last environment variable *MONGO\_INITDB\_DATABASE* will tell mongo to create a database with that name.
 Let's save that as the docker-compose.yml in the directory.

-**TODO**: tässä vaiheessa varmaan pitää mongo käynnistää?
+Now start the mongo with _docker-compose up -d_, it will run it in the background and you can view the logs with _docker-compose logs -f_, the _-f will ensure we <i>follow</i> the logs.

-**TODO**: seuraavassa tulee vähän puun takaa, että sovellus käynnistetäänkin normaalisti, sitä voisi tähdentää ja ehkä muistuttaa että pitää tehdä *npm instal*
+As said previously, now we do not want to run the node application inside a container.
+We'll explore that option in the future but for now it's easier to develop the application if it's not in a container.

-Let's start the application with the relevant environment variable, you can modify the code to set them as the defaults or use .env file.
+Run the good old npm install first and let's start the application with the relevant environment variable, you can modify the code to set them as the defaults or use .env file.
 I'll just throw them in with the start to help you copy-paste.

 ```
 $ MONGO_URL=mongodb://localhost:3456/the_database npm run dev